-- IFC's results measurement system comprises four building blocks: diagnostics to inform investment decisions, a rating tool the AIMM system to assess impact claims prior to project approval, a monitoring system to measure progress against claimed effects, and an evaluation mechanism to promote learning and accountability.
-While IFC has employed a range of tools to measure impact through the years, development impact has always been at the center of its business. - IFC uses monitoring indicators that are aligned with indicator usage practices and performance metrics catalogued in the Harmonized Indicators for Private Sector Operations (HIPSO) and the Joint Impact Indicators (JII).
-IFC uses these indicators to measure the development results of its investment services. - As part of its investment service agreements with clients, IFC outlines data collection, methodologies, and responsibilities prior to the beginning of supervision activities and requires that its clients report on key monitoring indicators each year.
-This helps IFC report on its own performance in ways that reinforce public trust and expand IFC's "license to operate". - Changes in project ratings inform investment managers of progress in delivering development outcomes.
+- IFC's end to end results measurement system comprises three building blocks: diagnostics to inform investment decisions, a rating tool the AIMM system to assess impact claims prior to project approval and during supervision, and an evaluation mechanism to promote learning and accountability.
+While IFC has employed a range of tools to measure impact through the years, development impact has always been at the center of its business. - IFC uses development impact indicators that are aligned with indicator usage practices and performance metrics catalogued in the Harmonized Indicators for Private Sector Operations (HIPSO) and the Joint Impact Indicators (JII).
+IFC uses these indicators to measure the development results of its investment services. - As part of its investment service agreements with clients, IFC outlines data collection, methodologies, and responsibilities prior to the beginning of supervision activities and requires that its clients report on key development impact indicators each year.
+This helps IFC report on its own performance in ways that reinforce public trust and expand IFC's "license to operate". - Changes in project ratings inform IFC's investment managers of progress in delivering development outcomes.
 Portfolio officers and managers, through periodic client visits, assess progress against development outcomes and work with clients to take remedial action in cases where development outcomes are at risk.

-Principle 7 - Conduct exits considering the effect on sustained impact: When conducting an exit, 24 the Manager shall, in good faith and consistent with its fiduciary concerns, consider the effect which the timing, structure, and process of its exit will have on the sustainability of the impact.
+Principle 7 - Conduct exits considering the effect on sustained impact: When conducting an exit, 27 the Manager shall, in good faith and consistent with its fiduciary concerns, consider the effect which the timing, structure, and process of its exit will have on the sustainability of the impact.